The Kikuchi Hierarchy and Tensor PCA: Analysis of Symmetric Difference and Voting Matrices

-\begin{proof} The terms in~\eqref{eq:eig-mu} have alternating signs.
-We will show that they decrease in absolute value beyond the first nonzero term, so that it gives a bound on $\mu_m$.
-We consider two cases.
-First, suppose $m \le \ell-p/2$ so that the $s=0$ term is positive.
-Then the $(s+1)$st term divided by the $s$th term is, in absolute value,
+\end{lemma} \begin{proof} The terms in~\eqref{eq:eig-mu} have alternating signs.
+We will show that they decrease in absolute value beyond the first nonzero term, so that this gives a bound on $\mu_m$.
+Since $m \le \ell-p/2$, the $s=0$ term is positive.
+The $(s+1)$st term divided by the $s$th term is, in absolute value,